Excellence: the lost mark of Christianity

 Success Is Not a Sin

-Success is not a sin, it is the natural result of living out excellence.
-It comes from hard work, as Proverbs says, “abundant crops come by the strength of the ox.”
-When we work hard, serve well, and build something good, success is likely to follow.
+Success is not a sin; it is the natural result of living out excellence.
+It comes from hard work, as Proverbs says, “abundant crops come by the strength of the ox” (14:4).
+When we work hard, serve well, and build something good, success is likely to follow—both naturally and through God’s blessing.
 That’s not something to feel ashamed of, but to be proud of and give glory to God for!
-Many Christians feel guilty about wanting to succeed, but the scriptures never condemns success, it simply warns against the love of money (1 Tm 6:10).
+Many Christians feel guilty about wanting to succeed, but the scriptures never condemn success; it simply warns against the love of money (1 Tm 6:10).

 Success is a good thing and even increases our opportunity to be generous.
 It allows us to provide for our families, support our parishes, fund ministries, employ others, build up society, and give abundantly to those in need.
 It opens doors to expand our mission and impact.
 When our desire to be excellent is rightly ordered, it becomes both a sign of and a tool for the Kingdom of God.